-So what is important to millennials?
-Money put together a list of the things millennials spend their money on, more than Baby Boomers or Gen Xers would.
-Five of them are: craft beer and spirits, donations at the cash register, energy drinks, tattoos and piercings, and organic food.
-To most people, this combination of things might seem non-sensical, but it is actually an accurate reflection of the personalities and values of most millennials.
+So what is important to Millennials?
+Money put together a list of the things Millennials spend their money on, more than Baby Boomers or Gen Xers would.
+Five of them are as follows: craft beer and spirits, donations at the cash register, energy drinks, tattoos and piercings, and organic food.
+To most people, this combination of things might seem nonsensical, but it is actually an accurate reflection of the personalities and values of most Millennials.

 They want to be respected for who they are, not who other people think they should be.

 But Millennials also want to be unique.
 They want to be respected for who they are, not who other people think they should be.
 Maybe this explains their inclination to spend money on tattoos and piercings, to express themselves in an artistic, permanent way.
 Millennials want respect, but they aren’t willing to change who they are to get it.

 When it comes right down to it, the Millennial generation represents a shift in the definition of success.
 Before, success might have been defined by personal wealth or status in a company.
 To Millennials, success is having made a difference in the world around them.
 Whether it is care for the environment or a humanitarian effort, Millennials are likely to desire a career where they can influence positive change in some aspect of their world.